Cyfrin/2024-03-snek-raffle/README.md

 The Chainlink VRF is used to get a random number, and the random number is used to determine the winner.

+## Roles

+- Chainlink VRF: The Chainlink VRF is responsible for providing a random number to the contract.
+- Users: People who can enter the raffle for the sneks.

+[//]: # (contest-details-close)

+[//]: # (getting-started-open)

 # Getting Started

 ## Requirements